The Program

 - Accessible Compliance (WCAG 2.0)

-Product was shipped after I left T-Mobile.
-Results are from a 2 month Beta testing program with ~10,000 customers
+Product was shipped after I left T-Mobile to pursue other opportunities.
+Results are from a two month Beta testing program with ~2,000 customers

 - -25%